Qwoter

 Leg In

-When a trader enters each part of a spread separately instead of entering the trade as one order with his or ...
+When a trader enters each part of a spread separately instead of entering the trade as ...

 Leg